Bhakapur Durbar SquareBhakapur Durbar Square

 What to see in Bhaktapur

-Royal palace: including 55 windows palace (Build in the 15th century).
+• Royal palace:including a 55-window palace (built in the 15th century).
 Golden Gate, Bhupatindra Malla stone statue, Pashupati temple ( full of erotic), Royal bath center, Taleju Bhavani temple, a national art gallery with an extensive collection of tantric cloth paintings.
-Most of them were destroyed by earthquakes and continuously built up again.
+Most of them were destroyed by earthquakes and were continuously rebuilt up again.

-Pottery Square: potters are doing this work from generation to generation, which you can see here in pottery square.
-Different items of pottery and grain laid out to dry in the sun also you will see locals are weaving baskets and strings for local skills and backing side of Pottery.
+• Pottery Square: potters are doing this work from generation to generation, which you can see here in pottery square.
+Different items of pottery and grain were laid out to dry in the sun.
+Also, you will see locals are weaving baskets and strings for local skills and the backing side of Pottery.

-Peacock windows: These famous windows were carved during the reign of King Vishwa Malla, also on the same clustered building there is the Bhaktapur wooden carving museum.
+• Peacock windows: These famous windows were carved during the reign of King Vishwa Malla.
+Also in the same clustered building, there is the Bhaktapur wooden carving museum.

 Similar Packages